 The exactly opposite view was adopted in America based on the study of Professor Harold Speert of New York.
 He investigated half a million circumcisions over ten years, and found that there had been only one death, and scarcely any post-operative complications.
 Because of the almost one hundred per cent safety of the operation, Speert advocated that circumcision at birth should be routinely carried out on all male babies except in those cases when the parents had conscientious objections.
 The benefits made such a routine practice well worth while.
 So we have the situation today that in America over 50 per cent of all males are circumcised before they leave the maternity hospital, whereas in Great Britain it is rarely performed at all.

 Well, what are the benefits of circumcision?
 First, men who are circumcised in infancy very, very rarely get cancer of the penis.
 The number of circumcised men who do get this dread disease, which at best means amputation of a large portion of the penis and eventual death, is so small that it is scarcely computable.
 But there again, almost no-one gets cancer of the penis anyway - in Great Britain, a mere 160 men die of it every year.
 As I have suggested above, the only practical reasons for circumcision are to delay ejaculation, although some would say that this was an emotional issue anyway, not a physical one.
-Therefore, my advice would be that circumcision is unnecessary, and to adopt it as a way to develop control of your ejaculation would be ridiculous.
+Therefore, my advice would be that circumcision is unnecessary, and to adopt it as a way to develop greater staying power is ridiculous.

 Second, the number of circumcised men who get cancer of the prostate is considerably lower than the number of uncircumcised men who do.
 Third, the wives of circumcised men rarely contract cancer of the cervix.